-Note that my tabs do not contain information about how long notes and pauses are, it makes a tab look compact, clean and simple, without too much notations on it, just listen to my audio/video examples a few times, get the rhythm in your head, fire up the drum track or metronome and here we go.
+Note that my tabs do not contain information about how long notes and pauses are, it makes them look more compact and neat, without too much notations on it, just listen to my audio/video examples a few times, get the rhythm in your head, fire up the drum track or a metronome and here we go.

-Feel free to accent some of the chords or put small pauses between them, it can broadly vary the "feel" of a figure.
+Feel free to accent some of the chords or put small pauses between them, it can dramatically change the "feel" of a figure.

 In this figure I make some pauses between the 2-3 and 4-5 chord by muting the 2 and 4 chord on their ends.
 This creates the feeling of "action" or "musical intensity".
 Look at the chart below to get the idea:

-Now listen to absolutely the same pattern I played straightforward without pausing:
+Now listen to absolutely the same pattern I played without pausing:

-Now you see how much this simple trick of pausing can make riffs sound completely different.
+Now you see how much this simple trick of pausing can make the riffs sound completely different.

-First time play the riff from the 1st to 4th ordered bars.
+First time play the riff from the 1st to the 4th ordered bars.

 On the repetition, after playing the 3rd bar, jump to the second version of the 4th bar (4.II in the dashed rectangle).

-In the middle of this beginners guitar riff you'll transit your hands from strings to strings.
-Work thoroughly over the transition first in a very slow tempo.
+In the middle of this riff you'll transit your hands from one set of strings to another.
+Work thoroughly over the transition, begin in a very slow tempo.

-No matter if you play slow or fast, practice to jump over the strings in no time and without stumbling.
+What is important here is that no matter when you play slow or fast, practice to jump over the strings quickly, without stumbling.

-If you have any difficulties with a certain part of any riff or song, you can achieve much faster improvements by cutting this part down and focusing your practice just on it for some time, rather than running around the entire piece of music.
+If you have any difficulties with a certain part of any riff or song, you can achieve much faster improvements by cutting this part down and focusing your practice just on this hard part for some time, rather than running around the entire piece of music.

 Rhythmic Figure 2

-In this figure there is a pause between each couple of chords, the duration of the pause is the same as the duration of a one chord.
+In this figure (except the ending) there is a pause between each couple of chords, the duration of the pause is equal of a one chord.

-Between the last four chords there's no pausing though, and you play them straight one after another 4 times.
+Between the last four chords there's no pausing, you play them one after another four times.

-Here is the way to look at this:
+Here is an illustrative way to look at this:

-Imagine playing 8 equal chords per bar.
+First imagine playing 8 equal chords per each bar.
 Now you need to withdraw from the chords crossed by the red lines.

-It feels tricky playing this sequence first, but it will be definitely worth mastering it, listen to the riff 4 right below where I utilised the concept.
+It will probably feel awkward playing this sequence at the beginning, but it is definitely worthwhile to master, listen to the riff 4 right below where I utilized this concept.

 not bad huh?